MeghaIrkal/Test/README.md

 # Test
 test repos
-practice in git cammands and their demonstration
+practice with git cammands and their demonstration